ObeoNetwork/M2Doc/overview/index.md

 The M2Doc project provides Word document (.docx files) generation based on a document template and [EMF](https://www.eclipse.org/modeling/emf/) models.

-The overall approach consists in creating templates in the OOX format where static text authoring benefits from the WYSIWYG capabilities of Microsoft Word.
-Dynamic parts are inserted using a dedicated vocabulary of OOX fields code.
+The overall approach consists in creating templates in the [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) format where static text authoring benefits from the WYSIWYG capabilities of Microsoft Word.
+Dynamic parts are inserted using a dedicated vocabulary of [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) fields code.
 Fields are mainly used to insert page numbers, references, etc. M2Doc makes use of them to describe documentation generation directives.
 This allows a total separation between the document and the M2Doc directives.

 ![Overview]({{page.relativePath}}/images/m2doc-overview.png)

 The architecture of M2Doc is organized around three building blocks:
-* [Apache POI](https://poi.apache.org/) for the parsing and generation of [OOXML](https://fr.wikipedia.org/wiki/Office_Open_XML) documents
+* [Apache POI](https://poi.apache.org/) for the parsing and generation of [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) documents
 * [AQL](https://www.eclipse.org/acceleo/documentation/aql.html) for querying the models
 * [EMF](https://www.eclipse.org/modeling/emf/) as a general platform